-- To deal with and respond to any complaints raised under this policy if within their area of control. - If necessary to escalate the concern to one of the contacts listed under procedure 3. - To ensure employees are protected from suffering a detriment as a result of raising an issue under this policy.
+- To deal with and respond to any complaints raised under this policy if within their area of control. - If necessary to escalate the concern to one of the contacts listed under the internal procedure Step 3. - To ensure employees are protected from suffering a detriment as a result of raising an issue under this policy.